Minnesota Community Care

 Services: MCC provides comprehensive health care and social services with bilingual/bicultural staff using a sliding fee scale.
 Besides primary and urgent care, they have specific programs for adolescent health, dental care, diabetes, family planning, family support and mental health counseling, health education, HIV care, nutrition, pharmacy, prenatal care, well child care, and women’s health.

-Locations include, East Side Family Clinic, Health Care for the Homeless, Health Start, Helping Hand Dental Clinic, House Calls, La Clinica, McDonough Homes and West Side Dental Clinic.
+Locations include, East Side Family Clinic, Health Care for the Homeless, Health Start, Helping Hand Dental Clinic, House Calls, La Clinica, McDonough Homes, St. Paul Wellness Center, and West Side Dental Clinic.
 More information is on our website.

 Our program started with clinical services provided by Dan Rehrauer.
-A year later, a dispensing pharmacy opened in a 10x12 space.
+A year later, a dispensing pharmacy opened in a 10ft x12ft space.
 Both services have greatly expanded since then.
 We now provide MTM at both the West Side and East Side locations.
 We have a wide array of collaborative practice agreements and are responsible for anticoagulation monitoring, and insulin/injection titration.
 The clinical pharmacists are also involved with the specialty clinics, including diabetes and HIV.
 Our role in HIV includes extensive adherence programs and monitoring.
-Lastly, we serve as a resource to our providers for pharmacotherapy questions and education.
+We also serve as a resource to our providers for pharmacotherapy questions and education.

 The MCC resident typically spends four days in clinic, and one day dispensing.
 Most clinic days have slots for 8 patients at each site.
 The most common visits include initial MTMs, MTM follow ups, diabetes focused visits and anticoagulation focused visits.
 Apart from these, we get exposure to a wide range of patients and disease states through referrals from our providers.